November 11, 2017

 Specific components of the program include:

-1. Creation of a 2019 Greater Hartford Community Wellbeing Index report, modeled after the successful Fairfield County Community Wellbeing Index and other DataHaven programs, which conduct targeted partnership development to leverage resources and support citywide and statewide efforts to engage data providers and data users.
+1. Creation of a 2019 and 2023 Greater Hartford Community Wellbeing Index report, modeled after the successful Fairfield County Community Wellbeing Index and other DataHaven programs, which conduct targeted partnership development to leverage resources and support citywide and statewide efforts to engage data providers and data users.
 Stakeholders and data providers include local, state and federal government, hospital systems, higher education institutions, and other large agencies or organizations, leading to improved usability and sharing of data across sectors.

 3. Curation of high-value datasets, advocacy related to data standards and harmonization of measures, and creation of summary data, including reports and/or dashboards to track key outcomes.